-This section should be used only for complaints of Title IX sexual harassment as defined in Section 1.B.1.
+This section should be used for complaints of as defined in Section 1.B.1.

-A. How to Make a Report
+A. How to Make A Report

-- 1. Any individual who believes an employee has been sexually harassed (as this term is defined in Section 1.B.1) may make a report to the Title IX Coordinator. - 2.
-If the individual making the report is the alleged victim, or if the alleged victim is identified by the individual making the report, the Title IX Coordinator will meet with the alleged victim to discuss supportive measures that may be appropriate in the particular circumstances and explain the process for filing a formal complaint. - a.
-Supportive measures are individualized measures designed to ensure the employee can continue to access and perform their work (such as requiring no contact between individuals, temporarily moving work locations or changing schedules, etc.). - b.
-Supportive measures may be continued even if the alleged victim chooses not to file a formal complaint, if appropriate under the particular circumstances. - 3.
-The school district cannot provide an informal resolution process for resolving a report until a formal complaint is filed. - 4.
-Employees will not be retaliated against for reporting sexual harassment, or for participating in an investigation.
-Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary actions, up to and including discharge. - 5.
-Any employee who believes they have been the victim of sexual harassment is encouraged to utilize the school district's complaint procedures.
-However, employees are hereby notified that they also have the right to report sexual harassment to the New Hampshire Commission for Human Rights [INSERT CONTACT INFO.] and/or to the federal Office for Civil Rights, U.S. Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02109-3921 (telephone: 617-289-0111). - 6.
+- School employees who have reason to believe that a student has been subjected to sexual harassment is required to promptly make a report to the HRO/Title IX Coordinator. - Students, parents/legal guardians or other individuals who believe a student has been sexually harassed are encouraged to make a report to the HRO/Title IX Coordinator. - 3.
+If the individual making the report is the alleged victim, or if the alleged victim is identified by the individual making the report, the HRO/Title IX Coordinator will meet with the alleged victim to discuss supportive measures that may be appropriate in the particular circumstances and explain the process for filing a formal complaint. - a.
+Supportive measures are individualized measures designed to ensure the student can continue to access educational programs and activities (such as requiring no contact between individuals or changing classes).

+- b.
+Supportive measures may be continued even if the alleged victim chooses not to file a formal complaint, if appropriate under the particular circumstances. - 4.
+The school district cannot provide an informal resolution process for resolving a report unless a formal complaint is filed. - 5.
+Individuals will not be retaliated against for reporting sexual harassment, or for participating in an investigation.
+Retaliation is illegal under federal and state nondiscrimination laws, and any retaliation will result in disciplinary actions, up to and including discharge for employees, or expulsion for students. - 6.
+Any student (or their parent/legal guardian) who believes they have been the victim of sexual harassment is encouraged to utilize the school district's complaint procedure.
+However, students (and their parents/legal guardians) are hereby notified that they also have the right to report sexual harassment to the New Hampshire Commission for Human Rights, 2 Industrial Park Drive, Concord, NH 03301 and/or to the federal Office for Civil Rights, U.S. Department of Education, 5 Post Office Square, 8th Floor, Boston, MA 02109-3921 (telephone: 617-289-0111). - 7.
 The Superintendent shall be informed of all reports and formal complaints of sexual harassment.